Internazionale FC Torino

 Internazionale Football Club Torino commonly known as just Internazionale Torino was an Italian football club from Turin.
-The club was founded by a merger in 1891 and is the third Italian club dedicated to football.
+The club was founded by a merger in 1891 and was among the earliest football clubs in Italy, and may have been the earliest known Italian club whose official name included the term “football”.

 Origins of the club

 Two older clubs in Turin existed before this one, they were mixed sports clubs who competed in football as well as other sports.
 They were formed respectively in 1887 and 1889, and were called Torino Football and Cricket Club and Nobili Torino.
 The former was founded by Edoardo Bosio, a merchant worker in the British textile industry, who had brought the game back to Turin after experiencing it in England; this was most likely the first ever Italian club to participate in organised football.
 Their original colours were red and black stripes.

 The second club, whose name meant "Turin Nobles", bore the name of noble because it contained the Duke of the Abruzzi and Alfonso Ferrero di Ventimiglia (who would later become a president of FIGC).
 The colours of Nobili Torino were amber and black stripes.

 The two clubs merged in 1891 to form Internazionale Torino, taking on the colours of Nobili.